Skip Global navigation and goto content

 • Vehicle title transfers

-If applicant is not one of the above, the application must be accompanied by a notarized Affidavit to Release Cause of Death Information (DH Form 1959) signed by one of the above, along with any supporting documentation and a copy of valid photo ID of both the person authorizing release and the applicant.
+If the applicant is not one of the above, the application must include a notarized Affidavit to Release Cause of Death Information (DH Form 1959) signed by one of the above, along with supporting documentation and valid photo IDs of both the authorizing person and the applicant.

-SOCIAL SECURITY NUMBER (section 119.071, Florida Statutes): Social security numbers held by the Florida Department of Health on death certificates are confidential and will only be issued to an eligible party requesting a confidential record, regardless of the date of death.
-The first five digits of the decedent’s social security number will be redacted when issuing a public record request.
+Social Security Number: According to section 119.071, Florida Statutes, social security numbers on death certificates are confidential and will be issued only to eligible parties requesting a confidential record.
+The first five digits of the decedent’s social security number will be redacted in public record requests.

 Ordering a Florida Death Certificate

-Any person who willfully and knowingly provides any false information on a certificate, record, or report required by Chapter 382, Florida Statutes, or on an application or affidavit, or who obtains confidential information from any vital record under false or fraudulent purposes, commits a felony of the third degree, punishable as provided in Chapter 775, F.S.
+Providing false information on a certificate, record, or report required by Chapter 382, Florida Statutes, or on an application or affidavit, or obtaining confidential information from any vital record under false pretenses, is a third-degree felony, punishable as provided in Chapter 775, F.S.

 Please note that limited deaths were recorded between 1877 and 1917.